 Light & Temperature

 Anise-scented sage requires full sun to partial shade to grow well.
-However, keep it under a sheltered, well-lit spot (some light shade is ok), preferably south-facing or west-facing.
+Plant your Argentina skies in well-lit spot (some light shade is ok), preferably south-facing or west-facing.
 Avoid a north facing spots, or planting in too much shade if possible.
-It’s a winter hardy plant that grows well in USDA Hardiness Zones 8-10 and can tolerate heat, even in full sun conditions.
+It’s a winter hardy plant that grows well in USDA Zone 8-10 and can tolerate heat, even in full sun conditions.

 Water & Humidity

 Salvia guaranitica likes regular watering when it’s getting established.
 After transplanting, water once or twice a week, especially during the mid summer.
 After the plant is established, it will subsist with very little to no water.
 Give it at least weekly water during hot weather in severe drought situations or periods where little to no rainfall has occurred for best flower development; while it’s drought-tolerant that doesn’t mean it can survive on no water at all!
 In particularly humid regions, stay on the lookout for mildews.